-The interactive reports below include submitted WAC increase data from quarter 1 (Q1) 2022 through quarter 3 (Q3) 2022.
+The visualizations below include submitted WAC increase data from Q1 2024 through Q4 2024.
 These graphs display data that shows Median Cumulative WAC Percent Increase by WAC Price Category, Drug Source Type, or Both.
 The visualizations allow you to filter through the data by quarter.

 Median Percent Increase – WAC Price Category